DD Kashir: History

-It used to be operated from Delhi but in the year 2006, the Centre decided to shift the operations of Doordarshan's 'Kashir' channel back to Srinagar from Delhi after more than 17 years since the outbreak of violence in Kashmir in late 1980s, thus fulfilling a long-standing demand of the people of the Valley.
+DD Kashir was operated from Delhi but in the year 2006, the Centre decided to shift the operations of Doordarshan's 'Kashir' channel back to Srinagar from Delhi after more than 17 years since the outbreak of violence in Kashmir in late 1980s, thus fulfilling a long-standing demand of the people of the Valley.

-DD Kashir became a 24-hour channel from 15 August 2000.
 The channel used to telecast a 14 and half-hour programme daily.
 Out of these, commissioned programmes account for six hours, another four and half hours are taken by in-house and news/current affairs programmes while the archival programmes take four hours daily.
-The special audience programmes cover Gojri, Pahari, Ladakhi, Dogri, Shina, Balti, Pashto.
+In July 2017, DD Kashir began airing the Indian adaptation of Sesame Street, Galli Galli Sim Sim, dubbed in Kashmiri and Urdu.
+On 29 April 2019, as part of revamping the channel, DD Kashir premiered the Kashmiri-language adaptation of Who Wants to Be a Millionaire? titled Kus Bani Koshur Karorpaet, airing until 6 July.